 - Public Roam database.
-One of the easiest ways to build a digital garden is to create a public database with Roam Research.
+Another easy way to build a digital garden is to create a public database with Roam Research.
 To do so, just select “public” when you create a new database.
 You may want to get a domain name to redirect to your database so it’s easier to share.

 - Notion.
-Notion has finally launched bi-directional links, which makes it a valid option for a digital garden.
+Notion now supports bi-directional links, which makes it a valid option for a digital garden.
 Create a homepage for your digital garden, then click on “Share” at the top right of the page, and toggle on “Share with the web.”
 Sub-pages will also be published, along with any of their sub-pages.
 Again, you could use a custom domain pointing to your Notion-based digital garden.

 - TiddlyWiki.
 The grandfather of digital gardening, TiddlyWiki is an incredibly versatile tool to capture and share evergreen notes.
 A couple of easy-to-install add-on will let you use bi-directional links and a visual knowledge graph.
 This detailed tutorial explains all the steps.
 While this is a no-code solution, just be aware that this method involves the extra step of hosting your digital garden somewhere (typically for free on GitHub).